vegaprotocol/documentation/docs/concepts/vega-chain/data-nodes.md

 Whenever a data node starts up, the existing retention policy for each data type is output in the logs.

-### Data retention modes
+### Data retention profiles
-When starting a data node, your chosen retention mode will be applied.
-After initialisation, it's possible to change the retention mode, for example from standard to lite, by changing the retention period setting in the configuration file.
+When starting a data node, your chosen retention profile will be applied.
+After initialisation, it's possible to change the retention profile by changing the retention period setting in the configuration file.

-The three retention policies are:
+The three retention profiles are:

-* **Standard (default)**: The node retains data according to the default retention policies (below) of the data node
+* **Archive (default)**: The node retains all data and is the expected and only recommended retention profile for a public data node.
-* **Archive**: The node retains all data
+* **Minimal**: The node retains only data about a network's current state.
+This can be useful for private data nodes who may want to only serve live data and stream changing states.
-* **Lite**: The default retention policy is one day
+* **Conservative**: The node does not retain all data and per-table rentention is set based on the expected table sizes.
+This can be useful for private data nodes who may want a customise their per-table data rentention based on their specific usecase.

-**Standard data node retention times (default)**
+**Conservative data node retention times**

 | Data type                 	| Default retention 	|
 |---------------------------	|-------------------	|